Does claiming priority to a previous application affect your patent term?

 Prepare for the USPTO Patent Bar Exam with comprehensive quizzes and multiple-choice questions that include hints and thorough explanations.
 Enhance your understanding and confidently tackle the exam!

-Claiming priority to a previous application can indeed affect the patent term, particularly for nonprovisional applications.
-When an applicant claims priority from a previous application, the filing date of that earlier application can be used in determining the effective filing date of the later application.
-This is particularly important because the United States grants a patent term of 20 years from the effective filing date.
+Claiming priority to a previous application can indeed affect the patent term, particularly in the context of nonprovisional applications.
+When a nonprovisional application claims priority to a prior application, it can take advantage of the filing date of that earlier application, which can be crucial for determining the patent's term.

 Subscribe